tezdaniel95-netizen/DualShock4-emulator/README.md

 On the Xbox gamepad, you need to press the `Back/View/Select` button (touchpad) and move the stick to the sides for swipes.
 By default, pressing the touchpad during swipes is disabled, it can be enabled in the configuration file by changing the `TouchPadPressedWhenSwiping` parameter to `1`.

-You can use swipes for the keyboard, the button codes are described below.

 ## Motion with Android phone (Gyroscope)
 1. Enable the `Activate` parameter in the `Config.ini` configuration file, changing `0` to `1`, in the `Motion` section.